mvolkmann/blog/src/web-dev-tips.md

 which defaults to `16px`.
 A web app can allow each user to modify this size, perhaps saving their preference in `localStorage`.

+When the value is zero, a unit is not required.
+CSS linters encourage not supplying a value in that case.
+For example, `0` is preferred over `0px`.

 ### Viewport units